raoulsullivan/holvi-test/optional_tasks.md

 General improvments
 ===
-* More metadata for the API - I don't know my way around REST framework enough to show off here
+* More metadata for the API - I don't know my way around REST framework enough to show off here, 'options' isn't working properly for me.
 * Tests are a bit rough and ready - could be split into smaller unit tests rather than these use-case based ones